simonscmap/CMAP_docs/_build/html/_sources/catalog/datasets/SSS.rst.txt

 Fore,A.G, S.H.
 Yueh, W. Tang, B.W.
 Stiles, and A.K.
 Hayashi (2016).
 Combined Active/Passive Retrievals of Ocean Vector Wind and Sea Surface Salinity With SMAP.
 IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING, VOL. 54, NO. 12. p.7396-7404.
 DOI: 10.1109/TGRS.2016.2601486

+SMAP salinity are produced by Remote Sensing Systems and sponsored by NASA.
+Data are available at www.remss.com

 Version History
 ***************